2222-01-05

 Usersnap integration with Jira representation

-Now, you’ve got the customer feedback not only in your customer feedback tool, but directly linked to your ticketing system to track when it will get done.
-We polled some of our customers and 93% of them said they optimized their feedback process with this integration method.
+Now, you’ve got the customer feedback not only in your customer feedback tool but also directly linked to your ticketing system to track when it will get done.
+We polled some of our customers, and 93% of them said they optimized their feedback process with this integration method.

 This way, you can keep your customers informed about their request, issue, or general feedback so when something changes, you can tell them right away.
 Mark their feedback as done, they’ll get notified, and even send an email telling to show them you really listened.